Thanvish07/AI-IOT-Lab/index.md

 Our lab is part of the **Robert Bosch Centre for Cyber-Physical Systems (RBCCPS)** at the **Indian Institute of Science (IISc)**, Bangalore.

-We focus on the intersection of **Artificial Intelligence**, **Internet of Things (IoT)**, and **Sustainability**.
+We focus on the intersection of **Machine Learning**, **Internet of Things (IoT)**, and **Sustainability**.
 Our goal is to build data-driven solutions that solve real-world challenges in smart built environments and energy management.

 {% include feature_row %}